ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 (see "Use exclave_ to return a local value" below ) without the need to copy returned values.

-The beginning of a stack frame records the stack pointer of this local stack, and the end of the stack frame resets the stack pointer to this value.
+The beginning of a stack frame records the stack pointer of this stack, and the end of the stack frame resets the stack pointer to this value.

-## Regions and local values
+## Regions

 Every stack allocation takes places inside a stack frame, and is freed when the stack frame is freed.
 For this to be safe, stack-allocated values cannot be used after their stack frame is freed.
 This runtime behavior is guaranteed at compile-time by the type checker as follows.

-Every OCaml value lives in a _region_.
-Usually a function body has a region, representing the function's stack frame at runtime.
+Usually a function body has a _region_, representing the function's stack frame at runtime.
 A stack-allocated value lives in the region it's allocated in.
 We say the value is _local_ to the region it lives in.
-Regions may nest, for instance when one function calls another.
-Stack allocaiton always gives a value that lives in the current region, since at runtime one can only allocate in the current stack frame.
-There is an outermost region, and values living in it are _global_.
-Heap-allocated values live in this region.
+A heap-allocated value is _global_.

 We say that a value _escapes_ a region if it is still referenced beyond the end of that region.
-The type-checker guarantees that values do not escape the region that they live in.
+The type-checker guarantees that local values do not escape their region.
 Since stack-allocated values live in the region representing the stack frame containing the allocation, they are guaranteed to be never referenced after their stack frame is freed.

-The above guarantee means that global values can escape all regions except the outermost one.
-However, we say the outermost region never ends, so values never need to escape that region.

-Global values, being allowed to escape regions, may not reference local ones, since that will make the local values escape regions, which breaks the guarantee.
+Global values can escape all regions.
+As a result, they may not reference local values, since that will make the local values escape regions, which breaks the guarantee.
 Local values may reference global ones.

 ### Weakening
 A global value can be weakened to local, effectively "forgetting" that it